Download Tunerstudio MS version 3.0 first….it can be downloaded HERE

-ECU Adjustments (under construction): You can change the following settings in the ECU very easily and tailor your engine for your setup and desires.
+ECU Adjustments: You can change the following settings in the ECU very easily and tailor your engine for your setup and desires.
 You must first connect your laptop with the cable between the USB and the 2.5mm audio.
 Open the software and create a new project (After creation, you can open existing).
 Open communications, settings and set the Comm port to the one noted earlier.
 Test Port and you should receive a “successful” message and press Accept.
 Always make a backup of your previous settings so that you can retrieve them if the changes made are not acceptable.

-Note: The temp indicated may not be accurate and not reflect the actual temp, but it does not matter as you adjust your engine with those values, not the actual temp.
+Note: The temp indicated will not be accurate and not reflect the actual temp, but it used to adjust your engine with these values, not the actual temp.

 Priming Pulse: When you first turn on the switch, the ECU triggers the fuel pump to energize for 5 seconds, but it can also open the injectors to allow trapped air to escape and refill the lines after bleed-down.
 This is usually helpful when the engine has not be started for an extended period.
 To adjust the priming pulse, open Startup/Idle then Priming Pulse.
 The pulse is determined by temp and can be adjusted as needed.
 Most engines will not need adjustment unless you have a leak in the pressurized part of the fuel system.

 Cranking Pulse: This injects fuel only while the engine is cranking and has not exceeded the “Started RPM” (400 RPMs) threshold.
 After the started RPM threshold has been reached/exceeded the “After start enrichment” takes over.
 If your engine if flooding during cranking (you may have to hold throttle down to clear it), you may be injecting too much fuel during start.
 Keep in mind, if you press your accelerator to past 70% TPS, it will stop injecting fuel to help clear a flooding situation.